Qovery/documentation/website/docs/using-qovery/configuration/clusters/aws-with-karpenter.md

 You can now press the `Create and Install` button.

 Your cluster is now displayed in your organization settings, featuring the `Installing...` status (orange status).
 Once your cluster is properly installed, its status turns to green and you will be able to deploy your applications on it.

+You can follow the execution of the action via the cluster status and/or by accessing the [Cluster Logs][docs.using-qovery.configuration.clusters#logs]

 </li>
 </ol>